stephensmitchell-forks/occt/dox/user_guides/foundation_classes/basics.md

 ##Inheritance
 The purpose of inheritance is to reduce the development  workload.
 The inheritance mechanism allows a new class to be declared already  containing the characteristics of an existing class.
 This new class can then be  rapidly specialized for the task in hand.
-This avoids the necessity of  developing each component “from scratch”.
+This avoids the necessity of  developing each component "from scratch".
 For example, having already developed a class *BankAccount* you  could quickly specialize new classes: *SavingsAccount, LongTermDepositAccount,  MoneyMarketAccount, RevolvingCreditAccount*, etc....